rwharpernc/ED-Rare-Router/docs/api-documentation.md

 - `inProfitRange` is `true` when `distanceOriginToTargetLy >= rare.sellHintLy`
 - Legality is evaluated at the target system (not current)
 - PP eligibility is based on target system type
+- Rare origin systems use cached data (from `data/rareSystemsCache.json`) for faster responses
+- User-entered systems (current/target) use live EDSM API lookups
+- Optional fields (pad, allocation, cost, etc.) may be `undefined` if not available in dataset

 ---